CrunchyData/postgres-operator/hugo/content/operatorcli/common-pgo-operations.md

          --schedule-type=policy --policy=mypolicy --database=userdb \
          --secret=mycluster-testuser-secret -n pgouser1

-### Benchmark Clusters
+### Benchmark Clusters with pgbench

-The pgbench utility containerized and made available to Operator users.
+The pgbench utility containerized and made available to PostgreSQL Operator users.

 To create a Benchmark via Cluster Name you enter: